Back in the 20th century, marketing aspired to build champion brands

 like a factory.
 It implies scalability, efficiency, replicability, minimized risk, and

-has intuitive appeal.
+appeal.

 But marketing is not journalism.
-Journalism is impartial storytelling that strictly
+Journalism is impartial storytelling that strictly deals

-what, when, where, why, and how" format.
+why, and how" format.

 But marketing and brandbuilding are creative storytelling.
 They have to be.
-Marketing
+Marketing is

-as marketers, because we're no longer adding value.
+marketers, because we're no longer adding value.
 We're just coloring things in.

-Creativity Is Anathema To A Factory
+Creativity Is Anathema to a Factory

 Factories run on repetition and predictability.
-Creativity is the opposite of both.
+Creativity is the opposite of

 end up with a different finished product, created at a different speed, each time.